-1) Study sessions are voluntary.
+- 1) Study sessions are voluntary except for In-Season Athletes with at least 1 F. - 2) All missing work is a zero unless made up during a study session. - 3) Missing work completed during a study session will be given 75% credit. - 4) With teacher's permission, students also have the option of using study sessions to redo work.

-- 2) All missing work is a zero unless made up during a study session. - 3) Missing work completed during a study session will be given 75% credit. - 4) With teacher's permission, students also have the option of using study sessions to redo work. - 5) The staff member on duty signs off on the work to signify it was worked on and/or completed during a study session. - 6) Students will attend the entire study session.
+- 5) The staff member on duty signs off on the work to signify it was worked on and/or completed during a study session. - 6) Students will attend the entire study session.
 They cannot leave early or arrive late.